grahami/cushon/README.md

 ```
 In the event that an invalid investment is requested, such as where the customer is not of an appropriate age, or the investment amount exceeds the Tax Free Allowance for the year, an appropriate element in the results array is returned.

-For a future, fuller implementation, this would allow some investments to succeed, and other to fail, as well as providing an array structure for an overall result to the investment request.
+For a future, fuller implementation, this would allow some investments to succeed, and other to fail, as well as providing an array structure for an overall outcome or summary of the investment request.
 ```
 {
     "data": [